Thesonofmann/Thesonofmann/README.md

 - 👋 Hi, I’m @Thesonofmann
-- 👀 I’m interested in finding a mentor
+- 👀 I’m interested in finding someone i could work with and learn from
 - 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate/ gain experience in open source
+- 💞️ I’m looking to collaborate/ gain experience
 - 📫 How to reach me @thesonofman

 <!---